RealityBending/IllusionGameSuggestibility/documents/ethics/ethics.md

 - Participants

-Participants will be recruited via convenience sampling, or via other recruitment systems if available (e.g., SONA, Prolific).
+Participants will be recruited via convenience sampling (e.g., via social media), or via other recruitment platforms if available (e.g., SONA, Prolific).
-The incentive type and amount (of lack thereof) will be recorded to test and mitigate for its potential effect.
+The samples from different methods of recruitment will be collected separately in case they are different (the incentive type - e.g., student credits - and amount - or lack thereof - will thus be known to mitigate its potential effect).
 As we aim at recruiting a diverse sample, there are no exclusion criteria beside having to do the experiment on a computer/laptop (as it is not mobile friendly).

 - Risks